The Penobscot River

 Trust purchased the Veazie, Howland, and Great Works dams.

-- The Great Works Dam is currently being removed.
-Work is expected to wrap up in November 2012.
+- The Great Works Dam was removed in 2012.

 The Penobscot River Restoration Project

-is making significant progress toward restoring sea-run fish to the Penobscot River watershed and other project goals.
-[View
+is restoring sea-run fish to the Penobscot River watershed.
+[View Fact Sheet] Now that the

 Penobscot Trust holds all necessary permits, and has purchased the dams, we are